 The most rewarding part of the job is the job itself.
 I do what I love.
 When someone does something they don’t like for a living, they’ll never be satisfied.
 Nothing good ever comes out of that.

 You’re really fortunate to be doing what you love.
 A lot of people can’t say that.

 You weren’t born in America.
 But you’ve made this life for yourself here.
 Can you sum up that experience for me?

 Well, when an immigrant comes over here, it’s because this country has opportunities — great opportunities — for one to get ahead in life.
 You’ve got to make it happen.
 I’m definitely living the dream!

 This interview was translated from Spanish to English.
-Don’t worry, you can still place your elote orders in English.
+Don’t worry, though, those of you who don’t speak Spanish: You can still place your elote orders in English.